Hi! I'm Rachel.

-I'm a Swedish native, New York Times best-selling author, serial entrepreneur, and international yoga teacher living in Aruba with my husband Dennis and our baby girl Lea Luna.
+Originally from Sweden, I am a New York Times best-selling author, serial entrepreneur, and international yoga teacher living in Aruba with my husband, Dennis and our baby girl, Lea Luna.
 After graduating from school in Stockholm, I traveled to Costa Rica where I found the joy of incorporating yoga into my everyday life.

 Deepening my yoga practice and beginning teaching, I moved to Central America where I spent years exploring the intricate studies of yoga and spirituality.
-After moving to Aruba early 2010, I began teaching yoga full time with my classes being dynamic Vinyasa Flow and focused on integrating alignment, core work, and breathing techniques with basic poses and creative sequencing.
+After moving to Aruba in early 2010, I began teaching yoga full time.
+My classes are heart-centered Vinyasa Flows and focused on integrating alignment and breathing techniques with basic poses and creative sequencing.
 My main lesson I aim to teach though, is that asana is only a small piece of the work done in the yoga shala.

 I incorporate holistic therapeutic tools like sharing, active listening, and journaling in every session and there is a deep level of heart healing at the center of every class I teach.
 My classes serve the purpose of deepening a connection not only to ourselves, but with the people around us.

 In 2016, Dennis and I opened Island Yoga - the largest yoga studio in the Caribbean, where we host yoga teacher trainings, retreats, workshops, and classes year-round.

 Giving back to the community has always been at the center of all of my initiatives – with the help of awesome staff and volunteers, I run two non-profit organizations: Sgt.
 Pepper’s Friends; an animal rescue foundation based in Aruba, and Yoga Girl® Foundation, an organization benefitting women and children in need.